munificent/game-programming-patterns/book/command.markdown

 The command classes we just defined work for the previous example, but they're pretty limited.
 The problem is that they assume there are these top-level `jump()`, `fireGun()`, etc. functions that implicitly know how to find the player's avatar and make him dance like the puppet he is.

 That assumed coupling limits the usefulness of those commands.
 The *only* thing the `JumpCommand` can make jump is the player.
-Let's loosen the restriction.
+Let's loosen that restriction.
 Instead of calling functions that find the commanded object themselves, we'll *pass in* the object that we want to order around:

 ^code actor-command

-Here, `GameActor` is our main "game object" class that represents a character in the game world.
+Here, `GameActor` is our "game object" class that represents a character in the game world.
 We pass it in to `execute()` so that the derived command can invoke methods on an actor of our choice, like so:

 ^code jump-actor